diancarneiro/DBATools_Learning_Journal/docs/Installation-Guide.md

 # Note: By default, modules are auto-imported for the current user.
 #       If dbatools is not auto-imported, you can manually import it using this command.
 Import-Module dbatools

+# Setp 5: View the list of certificates to verify the installation
+# Run one of the following commands:
+# Note: This step is optional and helps verify the installation for the current user.
+Get-ChildItem Cert:\CurrentUser\TrustedPublisher | Select-Object *
+# or
+# Note: Run certmgr to view the certificates in the Trusted Publisher store interactively
+certmgr

 ```